microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 description: "Shows how to create and register background tasks that will run in the main process."
 ---
 ```

-### Other

-- Use 4 spaces instead of tabs, and trim trailing spaces.

 ## Checklist